 replication to scale.

-Trailblazing and pioneering efforts provide an intriguing glimpse into the future of student support and offer invaluable lessons learned.
-Some have taken their first implementation steps; some are in the planning stage.
+Trailblazing and pioneering efforts have provided an intriguing glimpse into the future of student support.

 To support the efforts of those developing a unified,